peprodev/wc-upload-reciept/readme.txt

 - Fully Compatible with Pepro Profile (premium)
 - Fully Compatible with Pepro Ultimate Invoice for WooCommerce
 - Fully Compatible with Pepro Delivery Stages for WooCommerce
+- Admin can change Size limit option
+- Admin can change File type option (can use PDF as receipt, just add application/pdf as Mimes)
 ---

 #### Made by love in [Pepro Development Center](https://pepro.dev/).